 Sixth Grade: From Birth to Death: Customs, Ceremonies and the Reason Behind Them.
 During the Sixth Grade year, we look at how and why Jews observe significant life events.
 Students learn about Jewish lifecycle events throughout the year and have a Lifecycle Family Program to share their learning with family members.
 Students also begin to attend B’nai Mitzvah Club to solidify their ability to read and comprehend the prayers.

-Seventh Grade: Being an American Jew.
-While Hebrew classes are finished, our students are not done learning!
-Seventh grade focuses on exploring what it means to be Jewish in America.
-The year is filled with guest speakers, interactive cooking classes, and includes a special unit on the Holocaust.
+Seventh Grade: Being an American Jew in our Community.
+Hebrew classes are finished, our students are not done learning!
+Seventh grade focuses on exploring what it means to be Jewish with an emphasis on engaging activities out in the community with our Jewish peers.
+The year is filled with field trips and guest speakers and a unit on Anti-semitism and the Holocaust.